*The Museum will be closed for one day on Tuesday 16th August for floor sanding. --->

 Showcasing Australia's industrial history in technical and human terms

 The history of the Lithgow Small Arms Factory is about people - their aspirations, achievements and disappointments, the economic and social hardships endured, the influence of our British heritage on Australia in the early 1900s, and sheer human stubborness.
 It is also about the introduction of new technologies into the emerging new nation.
 Lithgow SAF was Australia's first high precision mass production facility.
 This Museum was formed to celebrate its history.

 Situated on the existing Factory site, this unique museum is widely recognised for its comprehensive collection of modern firearms from around the world, but more than that, it is a showcase of Australian manufacturing.
-Displays show the production processes and social history of this renowned facility.
-Visitors are amazed by the myriad of commercial items produced which provided the Factory's lifeblood between wars and preserved the valuable skills of its workforce.
+Displays show the production processes and social history of this renowned facility, and some of the myriad of commercial and domestic production which, between the wars, provided The Factory's lifeblood and preserved the valuable skills of its workforce.

 A comprehensive display of machine guns, rifles, handguns and related items from around the world.
 Unique to this museum are Australian designed and produced experimental, prototype and pre-production weapons.

 The historic collection of photographs and memorabilia reveal early to modern day production processes and the involvement of factory employees in the social, sporting and cultural events of Lithgow since 1912.